cgs-ets/moodle-block_slider/README.md

   - now using AMD format Javascript Modules
 - 0.1.4
   - added URL field for slides.
 If populated the slide will be wrapped in a link.
+- 0.1.5
+  - fix configuration for filemanager to populate images for other users.